frcdesign/FRCDesign.org/docs/design-guide/stage1/1C-powerTransmissions.md

 <span class="left">[< 1B: Design Methodology](1B-designMethodology.md)</span> <span class="right">[Stage 2A >](../stage2/2A-drivebaseFullDetail.md)</span>
 <br>

 So far the models you have made are all structural components, but this is only half of what makes a robot.
 In order to make our robots move and score, motors that generate rotational motion are typically utilized.
-In section 1C, you'll be introduced to modeling some *power transmissions*.
+In section 1C, you'll be introduced to modeling basic *power transmissions*.
 Power transmissions include the bearings, shafts, gears, belts, and chains that are used to transfer rotational motion from a motor or actuator to do just about anything.

 ## Shafts and Bearings

-To begin, you will be introduced to shafts and bearings.
 Shafts transmit rotational power, with hex shafts being the most common in FRC.
 These hexagonal shafts, typically in 1/2" and 3/8" diameters (measured from flat to flat), may sometimes have rounded corners, creating "rounded hex shafts."

 Bearings support the shafts and enable smooth spinning.
-Standard hex shafts use 1/2" hex bearings, while rounded hex shafts can use round bearings for easier alignment.
+Standard hex shafts use 1/2" hex bearings, while rounded hex shafts can use round bearings for easier assembly.

 The easiest way to model shafts is to use the `Shaft` Featurescript which was previously introduced in Stage 1A.
-For bearings, simply import your desired bearings from the MKCad app.
+For bearings, simply insert your desired bearing from the MKCad app.

 <center><img src="\img\design-guide\stage1c\bearingAndShaft.webp" style="width:75%"></center>
 <center>*A rounded 1/2" hex bearing (Left) and 1/2" rounded hex shaft (Right).
 (Image Source: WCP)*</center>

 ## Torque and Speed

-When designing power transmissions, there are two interlinked quantities that we are trying to modify: torque and speed.If you've taken a physics class before, this should be very straight forward.
+When designing power transmissions, there are two interlinked quantities that we are trying to modify: torque and speed.
 Torque refers to the rotational force applied to an object, while speed denotes how quickly that object rotates.

 !!!
 Note
     Speed and torque are inversely related in mechanical systems.
 This means that as one increases, the other decreases, and vice versa.
 For example, if speed is decreased by 4x, torque is increased by 4x.